Municipal Corporations (Ireland) Act 1840

 The Municipal Corporations Act (Ireland) 1840 (3 & 4 Vict. c.
-108), An Act for the Regulation of Municipal Corporations in Ireland, was passed by the Parliament of the United Kingdom on 10 August 1840.
+108) was an act of the Parliament of the United Kingdom.
 It was one of the Municipal Corporations (Ireland) Acts 1840 to 1888.

-The Act followed similar lines to the Municipal Corporations Act 1835 which reformed municipal boroughs in England and Wales.
-Prior to the passing of the Act, there were 68 borough corporations in Ireland.
+The act followed similar lines to the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76) which reformed municipal boroughs in England and Wales.
+Prior to the passing of the act, there were 68 borough corporations in Ireland.
 However, many of them were ineffective, some were virtually defunct and none of them in any way representative of their populations.
-The Act dissolved all but 10 of the corporations.
+The act dissolved all but 10 of the corporations.

+Background

+At the Acts of Union 1800, there had been 117 boroughs entitled to send MPs to the Irish House of Commons.
+From 1801, this number was reduced to 33 boroughs entitled to send MPs to the United Kingdom House of Commons.

+Defunct corporations

+Commissioners were reported to inquire into the state of municipal corporations in Ireland.
+They found that 99 had actually exercised any functions in the previous century.

+In addition, there were seven boroughs which were "at not very remote periods, Corporate Municipalities, acting, or at least constituted, under Royal Charters still on record".

+There were five boroughs, "the existence either of a corporation or of burgage tenure is noticed in ancient records, but no charter of incorporation [was] discovered".

+There were six boroughs "though possessing charters empowering them to return Members of Parliament, never, as far as we have been able to trace, possessed the character of Municipal Corporations".

+There were 30 corporations that had become extinct since the Union.

-The Reformed corporations
+The reformed corporations

-The ten reformed corporations, which were named in Schedule A to the Act were to be styled as Mayor, Aldermen and Burgesses, with the exception of Dublin where the title Right Honourable Lord Mayor was retained.
+The ten reformed corporations, which were named in Schedule A to the act were to be styled as Mayor, Aldermen and Burgesses, with the exception of Dublin where the title Right Honourable Lord Mayor was retained.

 Dissolved boroughs

-Under section 13 of the Act, the remaining 58 borough corporations were dissolved on 25 October 1840.
-The extinguished boroughs were listed in schedules B and I of the Act.
+Under section 13 of the act, the remaining 58 borough corporations were dissolved on 25 October 1840.
+The extinguished boroughs were listed in schedules B and I of the act.
 Boroughs in schedule B could petition for a grant of a charter restoring borough status, as could any town with a population of more than 3,000.
-Boroughs in Schedule I were already effectively extinct at the time of the passing of the Act, and so were not permitted to apply for such a charter.
+Boroughs in Schedule I were already effectively extinct at the time of the passing of the act, and so were not permitted to apply for such a charter.

 Wexford's application for restoration of its charter was granted in 1846.
 Cashel also applied, but without success.